shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Toronto Hotels:
-* The building where I live has double rooms available for $80 a night.
-These are in the heart of Toronto, right next to the CN Tower, Rogers Centre> You can view more information here - [http://clubvista.ca/](http://clubvista.ca/facilities/GS_A_Matrix_Guest_Suite-1). <br>
+* The building where I live in has double rooms available for $80 a night.
+The rooms are in the heart of Toronto, right next to the CN Tower and Rogers Centre.
+You can view more information here - [http://clubvista.ca/](http://clubvista.ca/facilities/GS_A_Matrix_Guest_Suite-1). <br>
  Let me know ASAP if you want me to book this for you, there are only 4 rooms available.

-* Here is a list of Nearby Hotels - [Google Maps link](https://www.google.ca/maps/search/hotels+toronto/@43.6486854,-79.3876799,15z)
+* Here is a list of regular nearby hotels - [Google Maps link](https://www.google.ca/maps/search/hotels+toronto/@43.6486854,-79.3876799,15z)
   * Renaissance Toronto at Rogers Centre
   * Thompson Toronto
   * Royal York